GoogleCloudPlatform/click-to-deploy/k8s/custom-governance/README.md

 ## Before you get started

-As of early summer 2020 the Custom Governance product is in Early Access stage.
+As of early fall 2020 the Custom Governance product is in Early Access stage.
 We are taking a limited number of new customers.
 To try out Custom Governance, [please fill out this intake form.](https://docs.google.com/forms/d/1ulI20NPs-S5-pAAZDSlZl4nAOhg5GRERtyoAr0XM6lg/viewform?edit_requested=true)

 ## Quick install with Google Cloud Marketplace